 What If?… Tylenol

 Now imagine if they had blockchain back then.
 They would have been able to target the specific distribution locations of their product.
 They would have had less financial damage.
-And just as important, less brand damage done due the public perceptions in lack of product and distribution controls.
-Brand equity and loyalty takes years to develop, but only one incident to diminish it, and it’s very expensive to recover.
+And just as important, less brand damage done due to the public perceptions of lack of product and distribution controls.
+Brand equity and loyalty take years to develop, but only one incident to diminish it, and it’s very expensive to recover.